AllenInstitute/aifi-swanson-teaseq/README.md

 **Genome Builds**
 All samples used in Swanson, *et al.* were from human donors.
 We use *GRCHg38/hg38* genome builds throughout our processing and analysis.

+<a name="gen-txn"></a>

+**Transcriptome Builds and gene annotations**
+For analysis, we utilized transcriptome annotations from multiple sources:
+- For preprocessing of scATAC-seq, we utilized ENSEMBLv93 annotations provided by the [10x Genomics 3' RNA-seq reference v3.1.0](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#GRCh38mm10_3.1.0) (used in-house for RNA-seq pipelines).
+These annotations were used to assess FRITSS and for gene body counts in our preprocessing pipeline.
+- For downstream analysis, we utilized the annotations stored in the [BioConductor `BSgenome.Hsapiens.UCSC.hg38` package](https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg38.html), which is imported by ArchR for scATAC-seq analysis.

 <a name="gen-com"></a>

 **Computing Environment**